SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. _parameterFilePath:

   * **path**: the absolute (or relative) path to the :ref:`database <databaseStruct>`.
 The user can supply either the directory name of the database, or the path to the :ref:`pickle file <databasePickle>`.
 Also http addresses may be given, e.g. https://smodels.github.io/database/official113.
 The path "official" refers to the official database of your SModelS version -- without fastlim; "official_fastlim" includes fastlim results.
+In addition, the paths "latest_fastlim" and "latest" refer to the latest databases, with and without fastlim results, respectively.
 See the `github database release page <https://github.com/SModelS/smodels-database-release/releases>`_ for a list of public database versions.

 .. _parameterFileAnalyses: